 Credit checks can impact people in lots of different ways, including their access to basic banking services.
 Having a low or non-existent score stops many people from even opening a traditional bank account.
 But thankfully there are alternatives, including Suits Me®.

-We offer an alternative banking solution with a prepaid Mastercard debit card and a mobile banking app.
-You can use them to do lots of the same things you might do with a regular bank account, like make payments, receive money and set up Direct Debits.
+We offer an alternative solution with a prepaid Mastercard debit card and a mobile app.
+You can use them to do lots of the same things you might do with a regular account, like make payments, receive money and set up Direct Debits.
 The best part is you can do it all without a credit check!